mdavidson9/docs.balsamiq.com/content/_editor/_b2/controls.md

 ## Cropping Groups

-It is possible to crop (mask) groups to only show a selected portion of them.
+It is possible to crop (mask) a group of controls to only show a selected portion of it.
+When a [group](#grouping-ui-controls) is selected, a crop icon will show in the [Property Inspector](../inspector/).
+Click on it to edit the visible area of the group.

-The video below illustrates how to use this powerful feature:
+The video below illustrates how to use this feature.

 <div style="height:480px"><iframe allowfullscreen="" frameborder="0" height="480" src="http://www.youtube.com/embed/GOnCNNHhfGc" width="640"></iframe></div>

-* * *

-## Wait, no rotation?

-Coming from generic drawing tools, the lack of a rotation feature in Mockups might be surprising.

-This limitation is intentional, and not due to programming complexity (it's not hard to add technically).
-The reason we don't support rotating all controls because we believe that in 90% of cases, it is not needed in wireframes.
-In fact, adding the ability to rotate any control will likely result in wireframes that are very hard if not impossible to implement by the development team.

-We do support rotation in images and a few controls, where it makes sense.
-Some controls can be rotated in 90-degree steps (icons, the triangle geometric shape, for example) and the label control has [a few rotation options](https://support.mybalsamiq.com/projects/uilibrary/Label%2C+String+of+Text) in its property inspector.

-If you feel that you need to rotate any other control, let us know on [this forum thread](http://community.balsamiq.com/balsamiq/topics/let_us_rotate_please) and we'll discuss whether to add it together.

-Also remember that you can always use the [image import feature](http://support.balsamiq.com/customer/portal/articles/110401) as a workaround.

-* * *

-## Available Controls

-You can [view a list and screenshots of all of the components](https://support.mybalsamiq.com/projects/uilibrary/story) that ship with Mockups.